Unboundedness of zero-cycles on higher dimensional Fano manifolds: A review and extension of Mumford's results on infinite dimensionality of

 \end{coro} Next we have the following obvious fact on separable traces. \begin{lemm} Let $L_1$ be a field over $K$ and $L_1\subset L_2$ be a finite separable field extension of degree $k'$.
 Then for any $\omega\in \Omega_{L_2/K}^l$,

 \end{lemm}

-Writing any field extension $L_1\subset L_2$ as a separable extension followed by a purely inseparable extension, we get by combining inequality (\ref{eqineqtracelnew}) and (\ref{eqineqtracesep2711}). \begin{coro} Let $L_1$ be a field containing a given field $K$, and let $L_1\subset L_2$ be a finite extension of degree $d$.
+Writing any field extension $L_1\subset L_2$ as a separable extension followed by a purely inseparable extension, we get, by combining inequality (\ref{eqineqtracelnew}) and (\ref{eqineqtracesep2711}), the following corollary: \begin{coro} Let $L_1$ be a field containing a given field $K$, and let $L_1\subset L_2$ be a finite extension of degree $d$.
 Then for any $\omega\in\bigwedge^l\Omega_{L_2/K}$, we have

 \end{coro} \begin{coro} For any smooth variety $Y$ defined over a field $K$, any smooth projective variety $X$ over $K$ and any effective cycle $Z\subset Y\times X$ of relative degree $N'$ over $Y$, for any algebraic form $\omega\in H^0(X,\Omega_{X/K}^l)$, we have